 A judo pioneer who conquered the Olympics, then fearlessly reinvented herself to dominate the brutal world of mixed martial arts.

-Kayla Harrison's story is one of profound resilience channeled into absolute dominance.
-Born in 1990, she found refuge in judo as a teenager, training under the legendary Jimmy Pedro.
-That discipline became her armor, leading her to make history as the first American to ever win an Olympic gold medal in judo at the 2012 London Games.
-She repeated the feat in 2016, cementing her legacy on the mat.
-But Harrison wasn't done.
-She embarked on a second, seemingly improbable career in mixed martial arts, transferring her crushing pressure and world-class grappling into a new arena.
+Kayla Harrison became the first American to win an Olympic gold medal in judo at the 2012 London Games.
+Born in 1990, she found refuge in judo as a teenager, training under Jimmy Pedro.
+She repeated the feat in 2016.
+Harrison then embarked on a second career in mixed martial arts, transferring her crushing pressure and world-class grappling to a new arena.
 She tore through the Professional Fighters League, becoming its first-ever two-time women's lightweight champion.
-In 2024, she achieved what many thought impossible, capturing the UFC bantamweight title to become the first fighter, male or female, to hold both Olympic gold and a UFC championship.
-Harrison’s journey is a testament to the power of relentless reinvention and competitive fire.
+In 2024, she captured the UFC bantamweight title, becoming the first fighter—male or female—to hold both Olympic gold and a UFC championship.
+Her journey demonstrates relentless reinvention and competitive fire.

 1981–1996